 🎮 Free Trial | 14-Day | 21 Days $9 | 30-Day | 30-Day |

-✂ Discount | -25% | No | -50% | -37% |
+✂ย Discount | -25% | No | -50%ย | -37% |

 🌎 Region | USA | USA | Global | USA |

-Stock Rover is the best screener for value investors because it has the complete complement of value investing calculations built-in, including intrinsic value, fair value, margin of safety, the Graham number, and the Greenblatt and Lynch ratios.
+Stock Rover is the best screener for value investors because it has the complete complement of value investing calculations built-in, including intrinsic value, fair value, the margin of safety, the Graham number, and the Greenblatt and Lynch ratios.

-Find undervalued stocks using Intrinsic Value/Fair Value
+2. Use Intrinsic Value/Fair Value

-The Intrinsic Value of a stock is an estimate of a stock’s value without regard for the stock market’s valuation.
+A professional way to find undervalued stocks is to calculate the intrinsic value/fair value.
+The Intrinsic Value of a stock is an estimate of a stockโs value without regard for the stock marketโs valuation.
 Two popular models are the Dividend Discount Model (DDM) and the Discounted Forward Cashflow (DFC) Model.
 There are multiple variations of intrinsic value; see our detailed article on intrinsic value.

 ⚡ Undervalued Stock Criteria: Intrinsic Value per Share > Stock Price

-Finding undervalued stock using the Margin of Safety is a perfect addition to the intrinsic value calculation.
+Finding undervalued stocks using the Margin of Safety is a perfect addition to the intrinsic value calculation.
 The Magin of Safety is the difference between intrinsic value per share and the actual stock price.

 ⚡ Undervalued Stock Criteria: Margin of Safety > 30%

-PEG is calculated by dividing the forward Price/Earnings Ratio for the next 12 months by the estimated Earnings Per Share (EPS) growth for the next 5 years.
+PEG is calculated by dividing the forward Price/Earnings Ratio for the next 12 months by the estimated Earnings Per Share (EPS) growth for the next five years.
 The lower the PEG value, the more undervalued a stock is.
 A PEG value of 1 suggests perfect pricing.

 ⚡ Undervalued Stock Criteria: Price Earnings Growth < 1

-Find undervalued stocks using the Price to Graham Number
+5. The Price to Graham Number

-You can find undervalued stocks using the price to Graham Number.
-Created by the king of value investing, the Price to Graham Number is a conservative valuation measure highlighted in his seminal book The Intelligent Investor.
+You can find undervalued stocks using the Price to Graham Number.
+Created by the king of value investing, it is a conservative valuation measure highlighted in his seminal book The Intelligent Investor.

 The Graham Number is one of his tests for whether a company is undervalued and is computed as the square root of 22.5 times the tangible book value per share times the diluted continuing earnings per share.
 A price to Graham Number less than 1 suggests a company is undervalued.